Iran says it has successfully launched an imaging satellite into orbit amid tensions with the West | Headlines

 The program has seen recent troubles, however.
 There have been five failed launches in a row for the Simorgh program, another satellite-carrying rocket.

 A fire at the Imam Khomeini Spaceport in February 2019 killed three researchers, authorities said at the time.
-A launchpad rocket explosion later that year drew the attention of former President Donald Trump.
+A launchpad rocket explosion later that year drew the attention of then-President Donald Trump.

-Tensions are already high with Western nations over Iran's nuclear program, which has steadily advanced since Trump withdrew the US from a 2015 nuclear agreement with world powers five years ago, restoring crippling sanctions on Iran.
+Tensions are already high with Western nations over Iran's nuclear program, which has steadily advanced since Trump five years ago withdrew the US from the 2015 nuclear agreement with world powers and restored crippling sanctions on Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)